fResult/Just-Systems-Design/exercises/10_design-tinder/README.md

 This allows the app to quickly determine if a user has already swiped on a potential match.\
 This data can easily fit in a phone's memory (~20 bytes per swipe × maximum of 100k swipes = 2MB).

-When a user swipes, the app will write the swipe to the swipes table.\
+When a user swipes, the app writes the swipe to the **swipes** table.\
-If the swipe is a **LIKE**, the backend will check for a matching swipe, and if there is one, it'll write a match to the matches table.
+If the swipe is a **LIKE**, the backend checks for a matching swipe.\
+If there is a match, it writes a match to the **matches** table.

-On the app's side, if there's a match (instantly knowable because of the local cache of swipes), the app will display a notification to the user; this is instant because we don't rely on the backend's response.
+On the app's side, if there is a match (instantly knowable because of the local cache of **swipes**), the app displays a notification to the user.\
+This is instant because it does not rely on the backend's response.

 ### 7. Super-Liking